ALittleMoron/verbose_http_exceptions/README.md

 with HTTP exceptions - they are too simple.
 Only `detail` field and that is all.
 And other tools that make http exceptions more verbose works not like I expect.

+This package was inspired by [drf-exceptions-hog](https://github.com/PostHog/drf-exceptions-hog), but implemented for other Web-frameworks.

 ## Install

 To install the package you need you run the following commands.